T

 +

-Munich is generally a very safe city, even at night.
+Munich is generally considered a very safe city, even at night.
 Violent crime rates are low.
-Standard precautions, such as being aware of your surroundings and avoiding poorly lit, deserted areas, are recommended, as in any major city.
-Public transport is reliable and safe for late-night travel.
+Standard precautions, such as being aware of your surroundings and avoiding poorly lit or deserted areas, are recommended, as in any major city.
+Public transport remains safe and runs frequently throughout the night.